 The trip was a fundraiser for Make-A-Wish, and I was able to raise over $45,000.00 on this self-funded trip.
 Thanks to Molson Canadian and Honda Canada (amongst others) for their generous support.
 Here are a few highlights of my trip, including favourite rinks, favourite memories, etc.

-Oldest arena: Technically Madison Square Garden is the oldest arena, but it underwent a $1 billion renovation in 2011-2012, so it doesn’t really count.
+Oldest arena: Technically Madison Square Garden is the oldest arena (built in 1968), but it underwent a $1 billion renovation in 2011-2012, so it doesn’t really count.

 To follow, is my report from April 2015 of arenas visited, and impressions of each building, their fans, and experiences along the way.

 Newest arena visited: Consol Energy Center where the Pittsburgh Penguins play (now called the PPG Paints Arena), which was built in 2010.
 Absolutely gorgeous facility!